Stratford-Upon-Avon, England: Shakespeare’s hometown

 The room where Shakespear was born in Stratford-upon-Avon

-Shakespeare didn’t make a name for himself in Stratford, he know that London was better suited for a playwright.
-Sometime between 1585 and 1592 he moved to London, were he became the successful actor and writer that we know today.
-In London he was part-owner of the playing group known as King Chamberlain’s Men and founded the famous Globe Theater, that he built on the banks of the river Thames.Shakespeare’s first works were the comedies, he then wrote his famous tragedies up until around 1608.
-After that, at the end of his career, he wrote the tragicomedies, also called his romances, and began his collaborations with other writers.
-In his lifetime Shakespeare wrote, and collaborated on, thirty-eight plays, one hundred and fifty-four sonnets, and two long sonnets.
+Shakespeare didn’t make a name for himself in Stratford; he knew that London was better suited for a playwright.
+Sometime between 1585 and 1592, he moved to London, where he became the successful actor and writer that we know today.
+In London, he was part-owner of the playing group known as King Chamberlain’s Men and founded the famous Globe Theater, which he built on the banks of the River Thames.
+Shakespeare’s first works were comedies; he then wrote his famous tragedies, which continued until around 1608.
+After that, at the end of his career, he wrote the tragicomedies, also known as his romances, and began collaborating with other writers.
+In his lifetime, Shakespeare wrote and collaborated on thirty-eight plays, one hundred and fifty-four sonnets, and two long sonnets.

 Church of the Holy Trinity in Stratford-upon-Avon, where Shakespeare is buried